Mexican prosecutor says he was unjustly fired as graft dispute brews

 “I didn’t violate any code of ethics,” said Nieto, who was leading the probe targeting both Lozoya and the president’s campaign.

-At some point in the coming days, the Senate is due to vote on whether to reinstate Nieto, but it is still not clear when the vote will be and if it will be public.
+The Senate is due to vote in coming days on whether to reinstate Nieto, but it is still not clear when the vote will be and if it will be public.

 In a sign of how tempers have frayed over the issue, opposition lawmakers have promised to delay voting on the 2018 budget until Nieto’s case is resolved.